 Before you have a dental implant installed, the tooth which is being replaced must either be extracted, or it must already have come out.
 That area of the mouth will need to have sufficient healthy jawbone for the titanium post to fuse with, so if buildup work is necessary, that has to be done before implant installation as well.
 After the post has been installed, it will require time to fuse with the jawbone, and when that process is complete, it will be possible to place the abutment over it, and then install the new crown or replacement tooth.

 No, they are not.
-Patients are generally sedated during the procedure, so all they really feel is a certain amount of pressure as the procedure is carried out.
+Patients are generally sedated during the dental implants procedure, so all they really feel is a certain amount of pressure as the dental implants procedure is carried out.
 In the aftermath of the surgery, it may be necessary to take some pain medication for discomfort, as the numbing agent wears off.

 The dental implants themselves generally last the entire lifetime of a patient, because the titanium post has actually fused with the jawbone.
 However, it may be necessary at some point to replace the crown or substitute tooth, which will be subject to normal wear and tear.

-They are one of the safest dental procedures in existence, with upwards of a 97% success rate.
+Dental implants procedures are one of the safest procedures in existence, with upwards of a 97% success rate.
 It is rare for any complications to develop with a dental implant, although as with any kind of surgery, it remains a possibility.

 Generally speaking, the most common causes for any kind of dental implant failure are gum recession, infections which might occur, and any kind of nerve or tissue damage which may develop as a result of the surgery.